AB Student Takes Prize in Morgantown Poets Poetry Contest

-Philippi, WV - This past June one of Alderson-Broaddus College’s students received an award in the first Morgantown Poets Poetry Contest.
+Philippi, WV - This past June one of Alderson Broaddus University’s students received an award in the first Morgantown Poets Poetry Contest.
 Senior English major Allison Pugh says she felt a sense of accomplishment after her poem “Threadbare Willow” won second prize in this competition.

 Her poem is a lipogram, which is a poem that omits one letter.
 Her poem completely excluded the letter “s.”
 The contest submission fee was only five dollars; and for placing second she received fifty dollars in prize money.
 She was also invited to read her poem at the Monongalia Arts Center.
 In addition, Pugh received second prize for another poem in the InFlux 2010 writing competition at Alderson Broaddus University, and she is the current editor for Influx.
 As a result of her experiences, she now encourages fellow students to enter their own works in competitions.